Home » Lunch/Dinner » Homemade Alfredo Sauce Recipe With Milk

 • Minced Fresh Garlic Cloves – For added flavor and to help cut the richness of the cheese and milk.

 • Fresh Parmesan Cheese – Shred the parmesan yourself.
 I use a flat cheese grater for this job.
-The pre-grated cheese doesn’t melt as well.
+The already grated parmesan cheese doesn’t melt well.

 • Salt and black pepper